Alternative Sentencing Programs

-Pursuant to Penal Section(s) 4024.2 and 4024.3, participants are required to report to an approved worksite two days per week.
-Participants may be assigned a Work Release sentence of 45 days or less, must work at least 8 hours in order to receive one day of credit toward their court ordered sentence, and must complete their Work Release in Placer County.
+Participants are required to report to an approved work site two days per week.
+Participants must work at least 8 hours in order to receive one day of credit toward their court ordered sentence.

-Pursuant to Penal Code Section(s) 1203.016 and 1203.017, participants are confined to their residence under G.P.S. tracking and may only leave their residence if approved by the Probation Officer.
-Participants receive credit toward their court ordered sentence while participating in the program, and must be enrolled for a minimum of 10 days; there is no maximum sentence for EMP.
-There are many EMP reciprocating counties, enabling Probation to monitor offenders who live out of county.
+Participants are confined to their residence under G.P.S. tracking and may only leave their residence if approved by the Probation Officer.
+Participants receive credit toward their court ordered sentence while participating in the program.
 Participants may retain their employment and participate in educational programs or evidenced-based treatment during the term of the program.

 Alcohol Monitoring (SCRAM)

 Provides continuous alcohol monitoring services to be utilized in conjunction with alcohol treatment.
 The SCRAM monitoring device is attached to the participant’s ankle and detects alcohol consumption through the skin.
 The combination of SCRAM and treatment provides a critical tool to promote a successful transition into the community.